 Patient information leaflets and notices were available in the patient waiting area which told patients how to access a number of support groups and organisations.
 Information about support groups was also available on the practice website.

-In May 2015 a number of carers had been identified but this had not been developed because attention had been given to other areas of the practice that needed improvement.
-In January 2017 the practice could not identify the number of carers that they had at the practice due to patients not being coded on the system.
+At our inspection in January 2017 the practice could not identify the number of carers that they had at the practice due to patients not being coded on the system.
 When prompted, the practice could identify some individual patients who could be classed as carers but there was no register in existence.
 There were no services available to carers such as early flu vaccinations or health reviews.
 The practice agreed that this was an area of work that was in need of development and stated that they would put plans in place to identify and support carers.
+When we inspected in October 2017 the practice had identified 13 carers (less than 1% of the practice list) and were working on improving the number.
+The practice had started a carer's register and were offering flu vaccinations and routine health checks for carers in addition to referring carers to a local carer's forum.